-Water Resources: Water management benefits associated with the property include water supply, non-structural flood protection, water quality enhancement, and it assists in maintaining the Hillsborough River's value as a potable water supply source for the City of Tampa.
+Water Resources: Water management benefits associated with the property include water supply, non-structural flood protection, water quality enhancement, and assistance in maintaining the Hillsborough River's value as a potable water supply source for the City of Tampa.

 Land Management: The District's land management practices applied on the Preserve result in healthy, natural systems.
-Management activities include a prescribed burn program, restoration efforts of pasture lands and woody encroachment, forest management of silvicultural zones, feral hog control, and control of several invasive, exotic (non-native) plant species.
+Management activities on the Preserve include a prescribed burn program, restoration efforts of pasture lands and woody encroachment, forest management of silvicultural zones, feral hog control, and control of several invasive, exotic (non-native) plant species.

-Cultural and Historical Resources: Evidence of human activity within the Preserve ago has been dated back 10,000 years, with aboriginal inhabitants spending time along the Hillsborough River corridor seasonally.
+Cultural and Historical Resources: Evidence of human activity within the Preserve dates back 10,000 years, with aboriginal inhabitants spending time along the Hillsborough River corridor seasonally.
 More recently, prior to the District obtaining this property in the 1960s, the land was used for cattle grazing, timber, and other agricultural practices.

-Recreation: The types of recreation that are offered at the Preserve provide for passive, resourcebased recreation, and expansive recreation opportunities, dependent upon the area of the Preserve.
-The Preserve has two areas within its boundaries that provide for recreational opportunities.
-The Upper Hillsborough Tract, the larger portion of the Preserve, is situated to the north and is a Wildlife Management Area with public hunts administered by the FWC.
-The Alston Tract is to the south and is not included in the Wildlife Management Area (WMA).
+Recreation: The types of recreation offered at the Preserve provide for passive, resource-based recreation and expansive recreation opportunities dependent upon the area of the Preserve.
+The Preserve has two areas within its boundaries that provide for recreational opportunities: the Upper Hillsborough Tract and the Alston Tract.
+The Upper Hillsborough Tract is the larger of the two Tracts and is situated to the north.
+It is a Wildlife Management Area with public hunts administered by the FWC.
+The Alston Tract is situated to the south and is not included in the Wildlife Management Area (WMA).
 The combined recreational uses at the Preserve include bicycling, camping, horseback riding, birding, fishing, hunting, and hiking.
 A two-mile spur of the Florida Trail is also located in the Preserve.

-Special Use Authorization: There are various special uses on the Preserve, which require Special Use Authorization (SUA) approval from the District as set forth in Florida Administrative Code §40D-9.
+Special Use Authorization: There are various special uses on the Preserve which require Special Use Authorization (SUA) approval from the District as set forth in Florida Administrative Code

+§40D-9.
 The typical special use types occurring on the Preserve can be categorized as recreation, research, hunting events, and training.

 Access: Public access to the property is provided at five locations.
-There are four access points at the Upper Hillsborough Tract and there is one access point at the Alston Tract to allow the public to partake in the available outdoor recreation opportunities at the Preserve.
+There are four access points at the Upper Hillsborough Tract and there is one access point at the Alston Tract that allows the public to partake in the available outdoor recreation opportunities at the Preserve.

 Real Estate: The Preserve consists of three tracts: The Upper Hillsborough Tract, the Alston Tract and the Mahoney Tract.
-The District will continue to consider the opportunities of purchasing adjacent lands to the Preserve with the goal to promote the District's mission of protecting the natural features of conservation lands for the benefit of flood attenuation, water quality and water supply.
+The District will continue to consider opportunities to purchase lands adjacent to the Preserve with the goal of promoting the District's Mission of protecting the natural features of conservation lands for the benefit of flood attenuation, water quality, and water supply.

-Cooperative agreements, leases, and easements: The District holds agreements with the FWC and an apiary farmer.
-Furthermore, there are multiple easements assigned to utility companies, such as Duke Energy, Progress Energy Florida, and Withlacoochee River Electric.
+Cooperative Agreements, Leases, and Easements: The District is party to agreements with the FWC and an apiary farmer.
+Furthermore, there are multiple easements granted to utility companies, such as Duke Energy, Progress Energy Florida, and Withlacoochee River Electric.